minthemiddle/pauker-to-sqlite/TUTORIAL.md

 The Python function `generate_example_story` is responsible for creating the example story.
 It queries the SQLite database for vocabulary items not in batch 1, constructs a prompt for the AI model, and then processes the response to create a cloze-formatted story.

+### Detailed Explanation of `generate_example_story`

+1. **Database Query**: The function starts by querying the SQLite database for flashcards that are not in batch 1.
+This is done using a SQL query that selects the `front_text` and `back_text` from the `cards` table where the `batch_number` is not equal to 1.

+2. **Prompt Construction**: The selected vocabulary items are then used to construct a prompt for the AI model.
+This prompt instructs the model to create a natural dialogue between two people (A and B) using the provided vocabulary items.

+3. **AI Model Interaction**: The function calls the AI model to generate a story based on the constructed prompt.
+The response from the AI model is then processed to extract the generated story.

+4. **Database Insertion**: Finally, the generated story is inserted into the `examples` table in the SQLite database for future reference.

 ### Example Python Code Snippet

 ```python